 Avoid being sedentary for too long.

 My wife is an exercise physiologist here at NewYork-Presbyterian and Columbia, and she is always telling me, “Sitting is the new smoking.”
 While smoking is still one of the worst things you can do for your health, studies show that sitting too long during the day has an adverse effect on heart health.
 I try to move as much as possible during the day.
 If your job requires you to sit at a desk most of the day, try to get up every half an hour or so and walk around for 10 minutes, or consider a standing desk.
+You should visit the website here to know the ill-effects of smoking on health.

 Dr. Latha Subramaniam, director of cardiology consult service at NewYork-Presbyterian Queens and assistant professor of clinical medicine at Weill Cornell Medicine